pugwonk/lego-animate/README.md

    1. Select Video..Compression and select Xvid MPEG-4 Codec
    1. Hit File..Save as AVI
 1. Impress your friends
-1. To make a truly gorgeous 4k 1000-frame version of your render, try `animate myfile.pov -q1 -w3840 -h2160 -f1000 -r720 -aa true -e540`
+1. To make a truly gorgeous 4k 1000-frame version of your render, try `lego-animate myfile.pov -q1 -w3840 -h2160 -f1000 -r720 -aa true -e540`
    1. Buy a tea plantation and start growing tea plants on it

 # Command Line Options

-The following options are available (just run `animator` without any parameters to see this list):
+The following options are available (just run `lego-animate` without any parameters to see this list):

 ```
   -i, --input         Required.
 Input POV file.